FoodMarble Support

 Low Baseline Hydrogen Before starting your FoodMarble Challenge, the app will prompt you to take a baseline breath test.
 Recording a low baseline hydrogen level helps us measure changes more clearly during the Challenge, so you get the most accurate results.
 Your hydrogen baseline should be under 3.5 before starting.
 If it’s higher, don’t worry — the app will prompt you to retest aftFew readers

-• Pause or Restart your Discovery Plan
+• Pause or Restart the FoodMarble Program

-• What's actually in the FODMAP packs?
+• What's in the Food Intolerance Test packs?

-The FODMAP packs contain sugars which occur naturally in food.
-The contents of each FODMAP packet is the equivalent to eating the following: Fructose = the same amount of fructose as 2 medium-to-large apples* Lactose = the same amount of lactose as drinking 2 cups of milk* Inulin = the same amount of inulin as eating 1-1.5 average Jerusalem artichokes Sorbitol = the same amount of sorbitol as eating 2 servings of prunes (actually it's only 1.7 servings ofFew readers
+What’s in the Food Intolerance Test Packs?
+Each FODMAP test pack contains specific sugars that naturally occur in everyday foods.
+To give you a sense of what’s inside, here’s how the contents compare to real foods: Fructose → the same amount as eating about 2 medium-to-large apples * Lactose → the same amount as drinking about 2 cups of milk * Inulin → the same amount as eating 1–1.5 average Jerusalem artichokes Sorbitol → the same amount as eFew readers

 • Food Intolerance Tests: Should I consult my doctor first?